Floquet-engineered diode performance in a Majorana-quantum dot Josephson junction: Static KC-QD-KC Josephson junction hosting MZMs

+which is evidently shown in the current-phase relation of the static Josephson current (Figs.~\ref{fig:static_EI_vs_phi}(a) and (b) in Appendix~\ref{appendixA}).
+Furthermore, from the static energy and the current variations, it can be understood that in the topological regime ($-2t<\mu<2t$), $E(\phi)$ exhibits a fermion parity switching at $\phi=\pi$ that results in a $4\pi$-periodic Josephson effect with a finite discontinuity in the current profile at $\phi=\pi$~\cite{Kumari2024,Cayao2017}.
+Whereas, in the trivial limit, these features are absent, ensuring a conventional $2\pi$-periodic Josephson current (for details see Appendix~\ref{appendixA}).

-Thus, the equality of the JC identity in the static CPR reveals that the current is perfectly reciprocal, meaning that a finite diode effect cannot be realized in the static case unless the system is influenced with $\mathcal{TRS}$ and $\mathcal{IS}$ violations.
+Regardless of weather the system is in the topological or trivial phase, the identity in Eq.\eqref{static current_identity}, reveals that the current is perfectly reciprocal, meaning that a finite diode effect cannot be realized in the static case unless the system is influenced with $\mathcal{TRS}$ and $\mathcal{IS}$ violations.
 For our purposes, as mentioned in Sec.~\ref{intro}, rather than incorporating these additional ingredients, such as an external magnetic field or spin-orbit coupling, we aim to achieve an identical effect by driving the system out of equilibrium.
 The impact of periodic driving and its role in modifying the transport properties will be explored in detail in the following sections.